459018

 Flowers Foods's five-year average ROIC was 9.8%, somewhat low compared to the best consumer staples companies that consistently pump out 20%+.
 Its returns suggest it historically did a subpar job investing in profitable business initiatives.

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Unfortunately, over the last two years, Flowers Foods's ROIC has averaged a 2.7 percentage point decrease each year.
-In conjunction with its already low returns, these declines suggest the company's profitable business opportunities are few and far between.
+Unfortunately, Flowers Foods's ROIC averaged 3.5 percentage point decreases over the last few years.
+Paired with its already low returns, these declines suggest the company's profitable business opportunities are few and far between.

 Is Now The Time?